pepstock-org/Charba/readme.md

 ### Development

  * copy the `ZoomPugin.ID` into a private constant into `DatasetsItemsSelector` plugin in order to avoid to add the `Zoom` java script plugin if not used.
  * remove `Extensions` client bundle moving the text resources of extensions javascripts into the classes which are enabled the capabilities in order to avoid to add the java script sources if not used.
+ * change `Date` storing into native object from `JsDate` to `double`.

 License
 -------